veeru538/NQueries/linux/proftp.md

 ## Add an FTP user:

 The ProFTPD configuration used in thus tutorial authenticates users against the Linux system user database (/etc/passwd and /etc/shadow).
-In this step, I will add a user "tom" to be used for FTP login only.
+In this step, I will add a user "veeru1" to be used for FTP login only.
 ~~~yml
 useradd --shell /bin/false veeru1
 ~~~